iluvjava/Fucking_LeetCode_ShitLikeThat/LeetCodes/amazon focus/Trapping-Rain-Water/readme.md

   * This idea so far is the coolest and craziest.

+  * **What is 2 Pointer Exploiting?**

+    * The 2 point is exploiting the fact that, one of the point is always climbing up, and this forms the basis for us to trap more and more water between these 2 pointer, and it can also be visualized as light shooting from both side of the array, from left and to the right, and we are searching for the area of the shadows.

 * Stack:

   * The stack is used to search of the element that is immediately larger than the current element to the right side